 What is the pancreatic cancer?

 The pancreas is a body organ located in the abdominal cavity, between the stomach and the vertebral column.
-Anatomically, it is divided in three parts, a head (the biggest one), a body, and a tail.
+Anatomically, it is divided into three parts, a head (the biggest one), a body, and a tail.
 The pancreas is an endocrine gland that produces several important hormones, such as insulin, which regulates the levels of sugar in the blood.
 It is also a digestive organ that synthesizes several digestive enzymes that are secreted into the small intestine through the biliary duct.Pancreatic cancer develops when some cells often located in the head of the pancreas start dividing in an uncontrolled manner, a term often referred to as neoplasia.
 Pancreatic cancer represents 2% of all new cases of neoplasia.
 In Italy, its incidence is 10 cases in 100,000 people per year; in the United States, it is currently the fourth leading cause of cancer death.